 After the first year of didactic course work, students immerse themselves in their research, seminar-based classes and electives chosen in consultation with their advisor and thesis committee.

 Immunology Track (MIM):

-0. MBI 540 Advanced Topics in Immunology (one semester) MBI 580 Immunology Research-in-Progress Seminar (at least six semesters)
+MBI 540 0.
+Advanced Topics in Immunology (one semester) 2 credits, every other year MBI 580 Immunology Research-in-Progress Seminar (at least six semesters) 1 credit per semester

 Microbiology Track (MBM):